ALPS + DOLOMITES PHOTO TOUR

 Your flights and transport to Kufstein and from Innsbruck (I recommend you fly into Munich or Innsbruck)

-Photography equipment (between you and I, Sony might help us out with some gear, stay tuned)
+Photography equipment (between you and I, Sony Austria will help us out with some gear for you to try, stay tuned)

 ESSENTIAL PACKING LIST